NathanGauthier88/Project-2-/README.md

 # Brew Review

-A simple beer review app that allows you to post your own review.
+A simple beer review app that allows you to post your own review of beers you have tried and where you had them.

 # User Stories